SteveGilham/altcover/README.md

 ### Bootstrapping

-Start by setting up `dotnet fake` with `dotnet restore dotnet-fake.fsproj` Then `dotnet fake run ./Build/setup.fsx` to do the rest of the set-up.
+Start by setting up `dotnet fake` and other local tools with `dotnet tool restore` Then `dotnet fake run ./Build/setup.fsx` to do the rest of the set-up.

 ### Normal builds